Resources

 Respiratory and cough hygiene Poster

 A poster showing the correct etiquette for respiratory and cough hygiene.
-Respiratory and cough hygiene are now part of 'Standard infection control precautions'.
+Respiratory and cough hygiene is one of the 'Standard infection control precautions'.
 Size: A4 colour poster Target: General Practice, Care Homes, Domiciliary Care and Dental Practices Purchase: Downloadable free...

 Respiratory illnesses Policy for General Practice